A high-performing product management team is incomplete without the discerning eye of a product marketer.

 - When has a competitor made a marketing move you envied, and what was the move?

-The above set of questions ensures that you pick the most suitable candidate as your next product marketer.
+The above set of product marketing interview questions ensures that you pick the most suitable candidate as your next product marketer.

 Having said that, any marketing is incomplete without social media marketing.
 You simply can’t miss promoting a product on social media.